// December 12, 2019 //

 Or maybe everything changed so suddenly you were left wondering how 24 hours could change so much.
 And maybe you feel so exhausted you don't know what to do next.

 It's hard.
 Being brave, being full of courage, is just downright hard.
 And some days?

 Well, some days we just don't have the strength to face it all.

 Because sometimes the scariest thought of all is stepping into what's unknown.

 Embracing the unknown moments of tomorrow seems scary enough, but embracing the unknown moments of next month or next year?
 Nope, no thank you.
 That takes too much brave.

-Sweet soul reading these words right now, I didn't break into your Wednesday evening to tell you a list of ways to step up and do the right thing even when you're scared.
+Sweet soul reading these words right now, I didn't break into your day to tell you a list of ways to step up and do the right thing even when you're scared.
 I didn't write this post to show you all the ways you could be brave but aren't.

 I wrote this as a reminder.

 A reminder that brave is your middle name.